Mountain lions in the North Bay live a fragile existence

 Audubon Canyon Ranch is studying our region’s mountain lions to identify priority habitats and key wildlife corridors and to promote ecosystem conservation throughout our region.

 Led by Audubon Canyon Ranch Wildlife Ecologist and large cat expert, Dr. Quinton Martins, Living with Lions humanely captures and equips lions with GPS collars.
 Biological measurements and samples are taken to determine their age and health, as well as to map the genetic makeup of the region and state’s lion populations.
 The team also is investigating the impacts of the 2017 Sonoma County fires on large predators.

 The Living with Lions team includes ACR conservation scientists and educators, local veterinarians, geneticists, and a growing cadre of volunteers to assist in field work.
 Project partners include the California Department of Fish and Wildlife, California State Parks, the University of California, Berkeley, Sonoma County Regional Parks, Sonoma County Ag + Open Space, Sonoma Land Trust, as well as regional landowners and land managers.

 Reducing wildlife-livestock conflict

 Coupled with research, Living with Lions partners with landowners and managers to implement the best methods to deter mountain lions from preying on pets and livestock, lion behavior that can result the issuing of a depredation permit to have the mountain lion killed.
 When conflicts arise, the Living with Lions team mobilizes to create outcomes that benefit all.

 Audubon Canyon Ranch’s scientists and educators teach more than 11,000 children and adults each year about conservation science and the importance of mountain lions in our ecosystem.
-Through ACR’s Wild Neighbors program, children are introduced to the captivating world of mountain lions and other wild creatures roaming outside our doors.
+Through an interactive Wild Neighbors classroom presentation, children are introduced to the captivating world of mountain lions and other wild creatures roaming outside our doors.